nuxt-community/nuxtent-module/README.md

 ## Simple yet flexible API

-Nuxtent's main focus was to integrate into Nuxt (otherwise, you're just building another Jekyll-like tool, with the same mental overhead.).
+Nuxtent's main focus was to integrate into Nuxt (otherwise, you're just building another Jekyll-like tool, with the same amount of mental overhead).

 As a result, the API simple yet flexible.
 All you have to do is 1) configure the content and 2) fetch the files with the `$content` helper inside the `asyncData` method that is available in Nuxt pages.